gsoules/MkDocs/digital-archive/docs/technology/linux-server.md

 -   To go back to the list of sites, click `Go Back To User Domain Settings`

+### View the CSF config file

+-   Log into WHM
+-   Choose `Terminal`
+-   Type `cd /etc/csf`
+-   Type `less csf.conf`
+-   Use the up and down arrow keys to scroll a line at a time
+-   Type `q` to quit

 ### Check the status of SSL certificates

 -   Go to the cPanel for `digitalarchive.us`